rajeshwari269/PreparationEdge-AI/README.md

 <p>
     <b> Contributions are Welcome! </b>
     <br>
+    <b>PrepEdge</b> is proudly part of <b>GirlScript Summer of Code (GSSoC) 2025</b>, a nationwide open-source program aimed at encouraging more developers to contribute to meaningful projects.  <br><br>
+    We welcome <b>all contributions</b>—whether you're a beginner or an experienced developer!
+To get started:  <br>
+    - 📘 <b>Read our [`LEARN.md`](./LEARN.md)</b> to understand the project structure, features, and setup.  <br>
+    - 📜 <b>Review the [`CODE_OF_CONDUCT.md`](./CODE_OF_CONDUCT.md)</b> to ensure a positive, respectful, and inclusive environment.  <br><br>
+    We encourage you to explore issues, submit pull requests, and be a part of building a smart, AI-driven interview preparation platform.   <br>
     If you’d like to improve a feature or fix a bug:

     - Fork the repo
+    - Find and Report the issue
+    - Wait for us to assign that issue to you
     - Create a new branch (git checkout -b feature-xyz)
     - Make your changes
     - Push and open a PR

    ⚠️ Please ensure code is clean, readable, and follows the existing architecture.

+   Happy contributing! 💻✨
 </p>

 ---

 <h2 id='author'> 6.
 Author ✍️ </h2>
 <h3><samp>Abhinav Mishra – <a href="https://github.com/CoderUzumaki">@CoderUzumaki</a></samp></h3>

----